THE LIST SO FAR.....

 Ian, a planner, joined LDDC in September 1988 working first in the Royal Docks Area Team on the Rosehaugh Stanhope scheme then proposed for the north side of the Royal Albert Dock, the housing scheme at Windsor Park, the LDDC's response to Newham's draft UDP, and (how time moves on!) a report re.
 London hosting the Olympics, centred on Docklands, in 2000 – as was being considered in 1988!
 Moving to Thames Quay in 1991 he worked on LDDC disposals in Wapping and the Isle of Dogs.
 Notable role was the public inquiry for the Hermitage Riverside scheme, which although lost led to an amended scheme now completed in the shadows of Tower Bridge.
 He stayed until the bitter end - March 1998 - just 6 months short of a full 10 years.

 After cutting his consultancy teeth at Barton Willmore he led the London Planning team of BDP (Building Design Partnership) from 1999 until early 2003.
 To gain more varied and environmental experience, Ian moved to lead Development Planning work with URS, a global environmental, engineering and infrastructure consultancy, operating worldwide and with 12 UK offices until mid 2005.
 At that time Ian returned to his Thames Gateway roots and until July 2006 was an Associate Director with Atkins with specific responsibility for urban regeneration in the Thames Gateway.
-Now he's with his American wife and the family (children 10 and 8 in 2006) in the US.
-They've bought a house in the small town of Topsfield, 40 minutes
+Then, after a spell working in Boston in the US, he took up a slot in Bahrain, working with Atkins as PM on a year long assignment implementing a National Planning & Development strategy.The family have stayed in Topsfield in the US and Ian visits them every two months.

 When not working, Ian's time is taken up with the family and continuing enjoyment of sport (more from the armchair or touchline these days) and travel.